brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Garbage Collection tuning is critical for both Minecraft servers and clients, as the "pauses" to stop and collect garbage manifest as stutters on the client and lag on servers.
 To minimize them, you have a few options.

-- **Multicore Collection**: More parallel collection can be done on all garbage collectors with `-XX:ConcGCThreads=[Some Number]`.
-I set it to `[number of physical cores - 1]`, but this may or may not work on your system.
+- **Concurrent Collection**: Java automatically threads garbage collection during runtume, but sometimes (especially with ZGC or Shenandoh) its best to manually set the upper limit of cores it can use with `-XX:ConcGCThreads=[Some Number]`.
+At the moment, I set it to `[number of physical cores - 1]`

-- **ZGC**: If you have RAM and cores to spare, and regular OpenJDK, use ZGC.
-On an 8-core test laptop, it has *no* throughput hit over G1GC, and absolutely no pausing/stutters on the server or client. `-XX:+UseZGC -XX:ZAllocationSpikeTolerance=4` enables it, and doubles the "spike tolerance" to handle more rapid in-game changes.
-Allocate more `Xmx` and more `ConcGCThreads` than you normally would, but set your `-Xms` value lower than `-Xmx`, as otherwise Java sometimes spits out warnings.

-- **G1GC on clients**: G1GC is fine for GraalVM users (Who have [no other option](https://github.com/oracle/graal/issues/2149)), and regular OpenJDK users on resource constrained computers.
-[Aikar's famous arguments](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/) work well, but have a major issue: they effectively [disable](https://www.oracle.com/technical-resources/articles/java/g1gc.html) the `MaxGCPauseMillis` parameter.
-Without the "newsize" parameters, we end up with: `-XX:MaxGCPauseMillis=17 -XX:GCPauseIntervalMillis=21 -XX:G1HeapRegionSize=16M -XX:G1ReservePercent=23 -XX:G1HeapWastePercent=5 -XX:G1MixedGCCountTarget=4 -XX:InitiatingHeapOccupancyPercent=15 -XX:G1MixedGCLiveThresholdPercent=90 -XX:G1RSetUpdatingPauseTimePercent=3 -XX:SurvivorRatio=32 -XX:MaxTenuringThreshold=1` "MaxGCPauseMillis" is our pause target (with a 1 frame lag at 60FPS being ~17ms), and GCPauseIntervalMillis has to be higher than that.

-- **G1GC on servers**: Longer pauses are not so catastrophic on servers, and do increase throughput:  `-XX:MaxGCPauseMillis=100 -XX:GCPauseIntervalMillis=2 -XX:G1HeapRegionSize=16M -XX:G1ReservePercent=23 -XX:G1HeapWastePercent=5 -XX:G1MixedGCCountTarget=4 -XX:InitiatingHeapOccupancyPercent=15 -XX:G1MixedGCLiveThresholdPercent=90 -XX:G1RSetUpdatingPauseTimePercent=3 -XX:SurvivorRatio=32 -XX:MaxTenuringThreshold=1`  (with 100ms being 2 ticks)
+#### ZGC

+ZGC is great for high memory/high core count servers.
+It has no throughput hit I can measure, and absolutely does not stutter like G1GC.
+However, it requires more RAM and more cores than other garbage collectors.

+Unfortunately, it has a singificant client/frametime FPS hit on my 8-core laptop.
+See the "ZGC" benchmark in the benchmarks folder.

+`-XX:+UseZGC` enables it, but allocate more RAM and more `ConcGCThreads` than you normally would for other GC.
+Additional flags are still being investigated, but try `-XX:-ZProactive`, as we don't really care about reclaiming memory when idle.

+#### Shenandoah

+Shenandoah, on the other hand, performs well on clients, but kills server throughput in my tests.

+Enable it with `-XX:+UseShenandoahGC -XX:ShenandoahGuaranteedGCInterval=1000000 -XX:-ShenandoahUncommit`

+See more tuning options [here](https://wiki.openjdk.org/display/shenandoah/Main).
+The "herustic" and "mode" options (other than "compact", which you should not use) don't seem to make much of a difference.

-- **Shenandoh**: All combinations of Shenandoh tested so far have a significant performance penalty.
-However, if you are a Java 8 user who can't run Graal EE 21 for some reason, Red Hat builds Java 8 with Shenandoah: https://access.redhat.com/products/openjdk
+If you are a Java 8 user who can't run Graal EE 21 for some reason, Red Hat builds Java 8 with Shenandoah: https://access.redhat.com/products/openjdk

+#### G1GC

+###### Client:

+G1GC is Java's default collector, and required for [GraalVM users](https://github.com/oracle/graal/issues/2149)).
+[Aikar's famous Minecraft G1GC arguments](https://aikar.co/2018/07/02/tuning-the-jvm-g1gc-garbage-collector-flags-for-minecraft/) run great on clients, with one caveat: they effectively [clamp](https://www.oracle.com/technical-resources/articles/java/g1gc.html) the `MaxGCPauseMillis` parameter, producing long stutters on some systems.

+This results in shorter but more frequent pauses: ` -XX:MaxGCPauseMillis=40 -XX:+PerfDisableSharedMem -XX:G1HeapRegionSize=16M -XX:G1NewSizePercent=24 -XX:G1ReservePercent=20 -XX:SurvivorRatio=32 -XX:G1MixedGCCountTarget=3 -XX:G1HeapWastePercent=18 -XX:InitiatingHeapOccupancyPercent=10 -XX:G1RSetUpdatingPauseTimePercent=0 -XX:MaxTenuringThreshold=1 -XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRSHotCardLimit=16 -XX:G1ConcRefinementServiceIntervalMillis=150 -XX:GCTimeRatio=99`

+`G1NewSizePercent` can be tuned for smaller but frequent stutters. `G1HeapWastePercent=18` and `-XX:G1MixedGCCountTarget=3` makes the mixed garbage collector lazier (at the cost of more memory usage), as we aren't running out of old gen space quickly on the client.

+###### Server:

+More optimal server G1GC flags are still being investigated:

+`-XX:MaxGCPauseMillis=150 -XX:+UnlockExperimentalVMOptions -XX:+DisableExplicitGC -XX:+AlwaysPreTouch -XX:G1NewSizePercent=30 -XX:G1MaxNewSizePercent=60 -XX:G1HeapRegionSize=8M -XX:G1ReservePercent=20 -XX:G1MixedGCCountTarget=4 -XX:InitiatingHeapOccupancyPercent=10 -XX:G1MixedGCLiveThresholdPercent=90 -XX:G1RSetUpdatingPauseTimePercent=0 -XX:SurvivorRatio=32 -XX:MaxTenuringThreshold=1 -XX:G1SATBBufferEnqueueingThresholdPercent=30 -XX:G1ConcMarkStepDurationMillis=5 -XX:G1ConcRSHotCardLimit=16 -XX:G1ConcRefinementServiceIntervalMillis=150`

 Large Pages
 ------